 The initial set-up fee is intended to recover certain costs (principally customer service, training and other administrative costs) prior to the deployment of our services.
 Such fees are recorded as deferred revenue and recognized ratably over a period of 24 months, representing the estimated term of the client relationships.
 Although we believe this estimate is reasonable, this estimate may change in the future.
 In instances where we do charge a set-up fee, we typically do not charge an additional set-up fee if an existing client adds more services.
 Unamortized deferred fees, if any, are recognized upon termination of the agreement with the customer.
-We recognized \$2,000 and \$0 in the three months ended March 31, 2004 and 2003, respectively, of set-up fees due to client attrition.
+We recognized \$0 and \$2,000 in the three and nine months ended September 30, 2004, respectively, and \$0 and \$0 in the three and nine months ended September 30, 2003, respectively, of set-up fees due to client attrition.

-We also sell certain of the LivePerson services directly via Internet download.
-These services are marketed as LivePerson Pro for small- and medium-sized businesses, and are paid for almost exclusively by credit card.
+We also sell certain of the LivePerson Timpani services directly via Internet download.
+These services are marketed as Timpani SB for small- and medium-sized businesses, and are paid for almost exclusively by credit card.
 Credit card payments accelerate cash flow and reduce our collection risk, subject to the merchant bank's right to hold back cash pending settlement of the transactions.
 Sales executed via Internet download may occur with or without the assistance of an online sales representative, rather than through face-to-face or telephone contact that is typically required for traditional direct sales.
 Sales of the LivePerson services via Internet download typically have no set-up fee, because we do not provide the customer with training and administrative costs are minimal.

 We record revenue for traditional direct sales and Internet download sales based upon a monthly fee charged for the LivePerson services, provided that no significant Company obligations remain and collection of the resulting receivable is probable.
 We recognize monthly service revenue fees as services are provided.
 Our service agreements typically have no termination date and are terminable by either party upon 30 to 90 days' notice without penalty.
+We recognize professional service fees upon completion and customer acceptance of the professional service engagement.